AC Joint Sprain Physiotherapy | Move Physiotherapy Fremantle

 The following guide offers a detailed explanation of AC Joint Sprains and provides key information you should know, whether you require surgery or simply conservative management of your injury.

 Move Physiotherapy are experts in treating shoulder pain.
 We offer longer appointment times to comprehensively assess your shoulder pain, provide a detailed diagnosis and assess contributing factors that may be exacerbating pain with your recent injury.
-Our followup appointments are also 45 minutes, allowing us to return you to the activities you love doing at the fastest timeframe.

 SIGNS AND SYMPTOMS OF AN AC JOINT INJURY